uploadcare/uploadcare-ruby/README.md

 You can use custom domain and CDN provider to deliver files with authenticated URLs (see [original documentation](https://uploadcare.com/docs/security/secure_delivery/)).

-To generate authenticated URL from the library, you should do this:

-Choose `Uploadcare::URLGenerators::AmakaiGenerator` or use your generator implementation:
+To generate authenticated URL from the library, you should choose `Uploadcare::URLGenerators::AmakaiGenerator` or use your generator implementation:
 ```ruby
 generator = Uploadcare::URLGenerators::AmakaiGenerator.new(cdn_host: 'example.com', secret_key: 'secret_key').
 Optional parameters: ttl: 300, algorithm: 'sha256'
 generator.generate_url(uuid, acl: optional)